-Why home composting with the SUPERCOMP is particularly useful
+Why home composting with the SUPERCOMP is SUPERCOMP beneficial

 Yes, composting yourself means avoiding waste, not contributing to CO2 production through waste transport, not participating in the production of microplastics, saving on organic waste disposal fees, and producing your own fertilizer.